The #1 Millionaire-Maker Stock

 Satellites are the invisible infrastructure the modern economy relies on, especially for remote areas and industries that operate over a large geographical area.
 And Globalstar’s network covers more than 120 countries while its technology is protected by over 175 patents.

 For instance, farmers can use satellite imaging to keep track of their herds and crop fields.
-Oil and gas companies use satellites to communicate with offshore drilling rigs and massive oil tankers out at sea to communicate.
+Oil and gas companies use satellites to communicate with offshore drilling rigs and massive oil tankers out at sea.
 Logging companies use them to keep track of their lumberjacks and assist in the event of an emergency in a remote area.
-Not to mention the emerging Internet of Things (IoT) is reliant on connectivity.
+Not to mention the Internet of Things (IoT) is reliant on connectivity.
 And in remote locations, that means it’s reliant on satellites.
-And on top of all that there’s the military applications of satellite imagery and communications…
+And on top of all that, there’s the military applications of satellite imagery and communications…

 Globalstar provides all of that and more to its clients.

-Let’s take a look at what the oil and gas industry, the company’s largest revenue source, uses Globalstar’s products for…
+Let’s take a look at what industrial and enterprise customers operating in remote environments uses Globalstar’s products for…

 One of the biggest roles of the oil and gas industry is finding new sources through the process of exploration.
 Companies engaged in exploration often send individuals or small teams to remote and often harsh environments where they collect vast reams of data.
 There’s no cell coverage out there; the infrastructure doesn’t exist.